How to Do an SEO Audit in 2026 (Step-by-Step)

 An SEO audit is a structured review of your website to find problems that prevent Google from ranking it highly.
 It covers technical issues, on-page signals, content quality, and - in 2026 - your visibility in AI-generated search answers.
 Here's how to run one yourself, in the right order.

 A thorough SEO audit examines four areas: technical SEO (crawlability, speed, HTTPS, structured data), on-page SEO (title tags, headings, meta descriptions), content quality (intent match, depth, freshness), and off-page signals (backlinks, authority).
 Missing any one area means missing real ranking opportunities.
-Modern audits in 2026 also check AEO signals — whether your site is eligible to appear in Google AI Overviews and AI-generated answers.
+Modern audits in 2026 also check AEO signals - whether your site is easy for answer systems to understand, extract, verify, and cite.

 Step 1 - Check technical SEO first